Steps in Finding Child Care

-- Is the space clean, bright, safe, and welcoming?
+- Is the child care space clean, bright, safe, and welcoming?

-- Did I get to meet the supervisor and have the policies explained to me?
+- Do I get to meet the staff and supervisor and have the policies explained to me?

 - Are the menus up for me to see?
 Is there a variety of healthy food?